respondcreate/django-versatileimagefield/docs/specifying_ppoi.rst

 function (by `Kevin Cazabon <http://www.cazabon.com/>`__) which takes an optional keyword argument, ``centering``, that expects a 2-tuple comprised of floats which are greater than or equal to 0 and less than or equal to 1.
-These two values together form a cartesian coordinate system that dictates what percentage of pixels to 'trim' off each of the long sides (i.e. left/right or top/bottom, depending on the aspect ratio of the cropped size vs. the original size):
+These two values together form a cartesian coordinate system which dictates the percentage of pixels to 'trim' off each of the long sides (i.e. left/right or top/bottom, depending on the aspect ratio of the cropped size vs. the original size):

 +----------+--------------+--------------+--------------+
 |          |Left          |Center        |Right         |